Stadtpfarrkirche St. Michael Evangelisch-Lutherische Kirchengemeinde Weiden - St. Michael

 7. May 2024

-The interior is in good condition.
-The exterior would be nice if it were renovated a bit, and if the tall grass and undergrowth around the path were trimmed.
+Inside is in good shape.
+Outside, it would be nice if it could be renovated a bit and the path around it could be trimmed of the tall grass and bushes.

 B1